Wood Memorial Stakes

 The Wood Memorial Stakes is an American flat Thoroughbred horse race for three-year-olds held annually in April at Aqueduct Racetrack in Ozone Park, Queens, New York.
 It is run over a distance of 1 1/8 miles (9 furlongs) on dirt.
 The Wood Memorial has been run as a Grade II event since 2017.
 It was a Grade I race from 1974 (when grading was first introduced) to 1994 and again from 2002 to 2016.

 The Wood Memorial is one of the major prep races on the Road to the Kentucky Derby.
 Between 1930 and 2000, eleven winners of the Wood Memorial went on to win the Kentucky Derby (Gallant Fox, Twenty Grand, Johnstown, Count Fleet, Hoop Jr., Assault, Foolish Pleasure, Bold Forbes, Seattle Slew, Pleasant Colony and Fusaichi Pegasus).
 Four of them also won the Triple Crown.
 The most famous loser in the Wood Memorial was Secretariat, who finished third in 1973.

 The winner of the Wood Memorial has not won the Kentucky Derby since 2000, in part because several became injured in the weeks between the two races.
 For example, Toby's Corner missed the Derby with lameness in his left hind leg (2011), Eskendereya with a soft tissue injury in his left front leg (2010), I Want Revenge with a ligament injury to his right front ankle (2009) and Buddha with separation of the hoof wall from the laminae of his left front leg (2002).
+In 2025, both the winner Rodriguez and runner-up Grande were scratched from the Kentucky Derby with foot bruises.

 The race was named to honor Eugene D. Wood, a New York State politician and horse racing enthusiast who had been a founder and past president of the old Jamaica Race Course where the race was run until 1960.

 From 1925 to 1939, the Wood Memorial was run over a distance of one mile and seventy yards, then at 1 1/16 miles from 1940 to 1951, after which it was changed to its present 1 1/8 miles.
 All entrants currently carry a weight of 123 lb.

 The race was run in two divisions in 1944, 1945, 1947, 1974, and 1983.